 "First Kill," a YA vampire series based on Schwab’s short story of the same name, is currently in the works at Netflix with Emma Roberts’ Belletrist Productions producing.

 She graduated from Washington University in St. Louis with Bachelor of Fine Arts degree.
 She had originally planned to study astrophysics, but changed directions six times.
 She went on to get a Masters in Medieval Art History and credits learning more from the things she didn't major in.

 When not haunting Paris streets or trudging up English hillsides, she lives in Edinburgh, Scotland, and is usually tucked in the corner of a coffee shop, dreaming up monsters.
 Learn more about the author at victoriaschwab.com.

 The Mid-Columbia Reads literary festival takes place Aug.28 through Sept.
 26. Stop by your local library to take home a free copy of one of several of Schwab's books, while supplies last.
 Her latest title, "The Fragile Threads of Power," will release on Sept.
 26, 2023 and is the long awaited return to the "Shades of Magic" series that weaves the gripping tale of old heroes and new enemies.

-The Mid-Columbia Reads literary festival encourages communities throughout the Mid-Columbia region to engage with the same books and come together to explore and celebrate the written and spoken word.
+The program encourages communities throughout the Mid-Columbia region to engage with the same books and come together to explore and celebrate the written and spoken word.
 We strive to build community through the collective experience of reading, thinking, and discussing ideas and themes that raise important social issues while also building future readers and writers in our region.